Majorana stellar representation for mixed-spin $(s,\frac{1}{2})$ systems: Application in mixed-spin systems with a real phase parameter and time evolution

-In subsection.
-B, we will give brief examples with a real phase parameter $\varphi$, time fixed case, and with time evolution, fixed real phase parameter $\varphi$ case for the mixed- spin $(s, 1/2)$ systems, respectively.
+In this section, we will give brief examples with a real phase parameter $\varphi$, time fixed case, and with time evolution, fixed real phase parameter $\varphi$ case for the mixed- spin $(s, 1/2)$ systems, respectively.
 To illustrate the idea above, let's consider the example spin-$1$ and spin-$1/2$ case as

-where the Hamiltonian $H_{2}=S_{1x}S_{2x}+S_{1y}S_{2y}+\delta S_{1z}S_{2z}$, $S_{1i}$ (respectively, $S_{2i}$, $i=x,y,z$) are the three direction components of the larger spin (respectively, spin-$1/2$), $|1\rangle, |0\rangle, |-1\rangle$ are the eigenstate of the spin-1 particle, and $\left|\uparrow\right\rangle, \left|\downarrow\right\rangle$ are the eigenstate of the spin-$1/2$ particle.
-So we have unitary transformation operator $U=\exp{(-\text{i}H_{2}t)}$.
+where the Hamiltonian $H_{2}=S_{1x}S_{2x}+S_{1y}S_{2y}+\delta S_{1z}S_{2z}$, $S_{1i}$ (respectively, $S_{2i}$, $i=x,y,z$) are the three direction components of the larger spin (respectively, spin-$1/2$), $|1\rangle$, $|0\rangle$, $|-1\rangle$ are the eigenstate of the spin-1 particle, and $\left|\uparrow\right\rangle$, $\left|\downarrow\right\rangle$ are the eigenstate of the spin-$1/2$ particle.
+So we have unitary transformation operator $U=\exp{(-{\rm i} H_{2}t)}$.